 There is a chance your cat’s disability may be considered a pre-existing condition, which likely would not be covered by pet insurance plans.
 However, a good base Accident & Illness plan, with upgrades like Wellness or Exam coverage, could help keep your bank account safe from the cost of routine and preventative care.

 Additionally, some pet insurance brands may help cover holistic and alternative therapies like hydrotherapy or acupuncture.
-These treatments may be useful if you have a specially-abled cat, so it’s important to educate yourself on your specific policy and what options you may have access to.
+These treatments may be useful if you have a cat with conditions that impact mobility, so it’s important to educate yourself on your specific policy and what options you may have access to.

 Ultimately, pet insurance can help act as a safety net whether your cat is healthy, sick, or injured.
 If symptoms start showing that eventually lead to a diagnosis, protecting your cat with a policy could help save you money in the long run.